overcrash66/Audio-File-Translator---S2ST/readme.md

 python AudioFileTranslator-S2ST.py
 ```

-Select an MP3 File:
+Select an Audio File:
-	Click the "Browse" button to choose an MP3 file.
+	Click the "Browse" button to choose an Audio file.
 	You can use 'segment_1.mp3' as example (with a spanish voice)

 Select ouput language as needed.
 (FYI default language is English)

 Translate Speech:
-	Click the "Translate" button to translate the speech to English.
+	Click the "Translate" button to translate the speech to the language that you choose.

 Save Translated Audio:
 	Choose a save location using the "Save" dialog.